GrieferAtWork/KOSmk4/readme.md

 	- libbuffer (user/kernel)
 		- Implement line/ring buffers used for implementing `pipe()` and terminal canon buffers
 	- libc (user/kernel-limited)
-		- Hand-written and optimized to minimize the number of necessary startup relocations
+		- Home-made and optimized to minimize the number of necessary startup relocations
 			- Have you ever done `readelf -r /lib/i386-linux-gnu/libc.so.6`?
 			- Do you realize that every single one of the lines your terminal just got spammed with will slow down the startup of any program you run on your system?
 				- Even with lazy symbol resolving, rtld has to perform 1 write to memory for every relocation it finds